BeiXiao/rednote.run.blog/README.md

 ## When Will TikTok Be Banned?

-According to the law, if ByteDance does not sell TikTok by Sunday, January 19, 2025, TikTok will be banned in the United States starting that day.
-This doesn't mean TikTok will disappear from your device if it's already downloaded before January 19.
-However, you won't be able to find TikTok in the app store or update it after that date.
+If ByteDance doesn't sell TikTok by January 19, 2025, it's banned in the US.
+If you download it before then, it stays on your device.
+But you won't find it in the app store or update it after January 19.

 ## How Do I Delete All My Videos on TikTok at Once?

-Now, let's talk about managing your TikTok content.
-Unfortunately, TikTok does not currently offer an option to delete all your videos at once, so you'll need to delete them manually, one by one.
-Here's the guide:
+Alright, let's get into managing your TikTok content.
+Tough luck: TikTok doesn't let you delete all your videos at once right now.
+You gotta do it the old-fashioned way—manually, one by one.
+Here's how:

-1. Go to your profile and click the video you want to delete
+1. Head to your profile and tap the video you wanna delete.
-2. Access the Options Menu by clicking the three dots (…) on the right side of the screen
+2. Select the three dots (…) on the right to open the Options Menu.
-3. Scroll to find the Delete option, click it, and your video will be deleted
+3. Scroll down, find the Delete option, give it a click, and your video will be deleted.

 ### Alternative: Deactivate Your Account

-1. Go to your profile
+1. Open your profile
 2. Tap the menu (☰) button at the top
-3. Tap Settings and Privacy
+3. Go to Settings and Privacy
-4. Tap Account, then select Deactivate or delete the account, and follow the instructions
+4. Tap Account, then pick Deactivate or delete the account, and follow the instructions

 ## What is REDnote, and is It the Chinese Version of TikTok?

-REDnote (also known as RED, 小红书, or Little Red Book) is China's premier lifestyle and content platform, combining social media, e-commerce, and community engagement in one powerful ecosystem.
-With over 200 million monthly active users, it's become the go-to platform for authentic content and meaningful connections.
+REDnote (also known as xiaohongshu) is China's premier lifestyle and content platform, combining social media, e-commerce, and community engagement in one powerful ecosystem.
+With a bunch of Gen Z creators on REDnote, it's turned into the top spot for real content and solid connections.
 As more TikTok refugees join the platform, REDnote has evolved to become a truly global community for creative expression and lifestyle sharing.

 ### Why Creators Love REDnote

 REDnote isn't just another TikTok alternative - it's a comprehensive platform that can take your content creation to the next level.
 Here's what makes it special:

 #### Content Strategy
 - **REDnote**: Focus on high-quality, informative content that combines photos, videos, and detailed descriptions.
 Perfect for tutorials, reviews, and lifestyle content.
+Many Chinese use REDnote as a search engine for their favorite content
 - **TikTok**: Quick, entertaining videos optimized for viral moments.

 #### Audience Engagement